 Technology can allow us to reach people directly, combining personal health indicators with external environmental factors

 Currently air quality is communicated to the general public via useful platforms which use a combination of measured and modelled data.
-Assuming we, as the general public, are aware of this, it would allow us to take behavioral actions to minimise our personal exposure.
+Assuming we, as the general public, are aware of this, it would allow us to take behavioral actions to minimize our personal exposure.
 However, it is not something that we may think of or even be aware of, as we go about our day-to-day activities.

 The advances in technology give us the opportunity to reach people directly and build a more sophisticated monitoring and communication network.
 We could leverage both artificial intelligence (AI) and the internet of things (IOT) with the capabilities from an increasing range of personal devices whether it be the 2.5 billion smart phones or the estimated 278 million smart watches in the world.
 Indeed, the wearable health and fitness technology sector is set to grow 10–20% in the next five years, with an expanding set of capabilities.
 These devices measure elements such as heart rate, blood pressure, and breathing rate, which are indicators of overall health and are also measurables that change with exposure to air pollutants such as PM, nitrogen oxide and sulfur oxides.
 Yet they also monitor spatial and GPS data, which if combined could demonstrate the impact of the external environment on health factors, and better inform people of the issues.